Medical Malpractice Attorney In West Virginia

 Common Examples of Medical Malpractice In West Virginia Include

 Failure to Diagnose Cancer

-One of the leading types of medical malpractice cases is failure to diagnose cancer.
-Too often, doctors fail to order the right tests, or simply mistake the signs of cancer for another illness.
-Because timing is such a factor in the survival rate of cervical, breast, prostate and other types of cancer, mistakes like this can result in deaths that could have been prevented.
-If you suspect a loved one’s cancer should have been caught earlier, contact the Law Office of G. Patrick Jacobs for a free case evaluation.
+One of the leading types of medical malpractice cases involves the failure to diagnose cancer.
+Too often, doctors fail to order the right tests or mistake the signs of cancer for another disease.
+Timing is everything when it comes to the survival rate of cancer, so major mistakes like these can often result in death.
+If you suspect a loved one’s cancer should have been caught earlier, contact Jacobs Law Office for a free case evaluation.

 Birth Injuries and Cerebral Palsy